 Provides a weekly engagement with an academic coach to identify interests and explore strengths, applying this knowledge to the development of a personal academic plan.
 Topics include: learning strategies, self-regulation, personal and professional growth, goal setting, campus engagement and self-reflection.
 P/NP basis only.
 (0.0 course credit)

+SKD-125 Learning Lab